Daughters of Union Veterans of the Civil War, 1861–1865: History

+The Daughters of Union Veterans of the Civil War, 1861–1865 was founded on May 30, 1885 by Olive Howard, Harriet Knapp, Eva Merwin, Frank Merwin, and Bertha Martin and the first meeting took place on June 3, 1885 at the Merwin family home, 419 First Street in Massillon, Ohio.

-The society was first incorporated on December 12, 1885, as the National Alliance of the Daughters of Veterans of the United States of America, in Massillon, Ohio.
+The society was first incorporated on December 12, 1885, as the National Alliance of the Daughters of Veterans of the United States of America, in Massillon, Ohio, and the signers of the original Articles of Incorporation were Minnie F. King, Bertha M. Martin, Olive F. Howard, Eva Merwin, and Amy Merrill.
 In 1900, they were endorsed by the Grand Army of the Republic at its 34th annual encampment in Chicago.
 The auxiliary changed their name to Daughters of Union Veterans of the Civil War at their 35th national convention in Grand Rapids, Michigan, in 1925.
 In 1944, they changed their name to Daughters of Union Veterans of the Civil War 1861–1865 at their convention in Des Moines, Iowa.

 In the 1950s, the national organization relocated to Springfield, Illinois.
 In 1969, a facility was built to house their national headquarters and a Civil War museum.
 Located next to the Daughters of Union Veterans of the Civil War Museum is the Dr. Benjamin Franklin Stephenson Library and Research Center, housed in a 2,800-square foot American Foursquare house from 1898.
 The library houses a complete set of War of the Rebellion: Official Records of the Union and Confederate Armies.
 In 2010, a memorial brick garden was dedicated at the national headquarters to honor society founders, society members, Civil War veterans, and American veterans of all wars.

 The society supports academic scholarships and projects that preserve and maintain history and the legacy of Union soldiers of the Civil War, including maintenance of historic monuments, battlefields, sites, and cemeteries as well as volunteering with veterans and veteran hospitals.